florianmari/LiveGQL/README.md

 LiveGQL is a simple library to use GraphQL Subscribtion on WebSocket based on [Apollo Protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).

-*Hello folks!
-I made this first preview of a future complete library, you can try it now and see in your console how it works!
-I will provide a fully functionnal version next week!
-But it's ready to use in development environment*

 - [Features](#features)
 - [Requirements](#requirements)
 - [Communication](#communication)